openstack-archive/senlin/doc/source/contributor/receiver.rst

 ---------------------------

-When a user requests to create a webhook receiver by invoking the :program:`senlin` command line tool or the equivalent :program:`openstack` command, the request comes with at least three parameters: the receiver type which should be ``webhook``, the targeted cluster and the intended action to invoke when the receiver is triggered.
+When a user requests to create a webhook receiver by invoking the :program:`openstack` command, the request comes with at least three
+parameters: the receiver type which should be ``webhook``, the targeted cluster and the intended action to invoke when the receiver is triggered.
 Optionally, the user can provide some additional parameters to use and/or the credentials of a different user.

 When the Senlin API service receives the request, it does three things: